feedreader/pluto/README.md

 ## More

-For web apps using the planet machinery, see the [/plutolive org](https://github.com/plutolive).
+For web apps using the planet feed reader machinery, see the [/plutolive org](https://github.com/plutolive).
 Web apps include:
 pluto.admin, pluto.live.starter, pluto.live, and others.